Boom FM

 Boom FM is a branding of classic hits radio stations broadcasting in Canada.
-The trademark is owned by Bell Media, although only two stations using the branding are owned by that company.
+The trademark is owned by Bell Media, formerly Bell Media owned two stations using the branding, until it was sold to Arsenal Media as part of the company's restructuring.

 The name "Boom" is a reference to baby boomers, who are the main target of the network.